btd5/DragonHack-2026-Piskotki/README.md

 This is the third consecutive year for team Piškotki.
 After two years of solving "minor" issues like STEM education and assisting the blind, we realized those goals were simply not ambitious enough for our caliber.
 It is time to pivot toward the ultimate pillar of societal stability: Segregation of Domaćica Piškotki, so we can eat just the best (Square, if you don't agree fight me).

-# The Domaćica Sorter
+# The DomacicaSort

 We have engineered a state-of-the-art sorting ecosystem that leverages Hyper-Distributed Edge Intelligence to categorize the various shapes of Domaćica cookies.
+It surpasses regular sorting algorithms like QuickSort and BogoSort by transcending virtual environment and sorting in physical plane.
+It sorts what really matters, not numbers and texts, but Domaćica cookies.

 ## Tech Stack & Embedded Innovation